 Indulge in Delicious Israeli Delicacies

-Jerusalem restaurants to have on your radar include the excellent quality dishes prepared at the Machneyuda market-to-table restaurant, Satya Mediterranean cuisine, and Eucalyptus – a restaurant that utilizes Jerusalem sourced herbs and ingredients in ancient biblical recipes.
+There are several Jerusalem restaurants to have on your radar.
+Look out for Machneyuda market-to-table restaurant, Satya Mediterranean cuisine, and Eucalyptus.
+The latter is a restaurant that utilises Jerusalem-sourced herbs and ingredients in ancient biblical recipes.

 Stop by King David’s Tomb

-Situated on the slopes of Mount Zion, King David’s tomb is the supposed burial site of the King of Israel who ruled between 970 and 1010 CE.
-Whether or not he is actually buried here is widely disputed but nonetheless, you will find the site filled with locals who pray at the site.
+Whether or not he is actually buried here is widely disputed.
+Nonetheless, you will find the site filled with locals who pray at the site.

-The building is now managed by a Jewish seminary group, and there are different entrance and praying areas for both men and women.
+The building is now managed by a Jewish seminary group.
+There are different entrance and praying areas for both men and women.